CaliStyle/NgEngine/README.md

-# Proxy Engine NG
+# NgEngine

 [![Build status][ci-image]][ci-url]

-An Angular CLI, Angular Universal, [Trails](https://trailsjs.io/), and [Proxy Engine](https://github.com/CaliStyle/trailpack-proxy-engine) Boiler Plate complete with NgPacks concept.

-Do you need to use Angular 5+ with Server Side Rendering (SSR) and an advanced node.js framework?
-This is the boiler plate for you!

-## Features
- - Angular 5 (+ Angular CLI)
- - Server Side Rendering (Universal)
- - Advanced Node.js Backend (Node.js)
- - Advanced Angular Configuration (NgEngine + NgPacks)
- - Angular Material
- - Service Workers (PWA)
+NgEngine is an environment/plugin configuration module that supports NGRX.
+Checkout the boilerplate [here](https://github.com/calistyle/NgEngine-bolierplate).

 ## NgEngine and NgPacks
 From our time spent working on Trails, we've really enjoyed some of the design patters, specifically Trailpacks.
 We're bringing that to Angular.
 With NgPacks you can register all of your modular components, reducers, actions, effects and more, even if they are lazy loaded without loosing performance.
 The other thing that we love about Trails is it's configuration concept.
 With NgEngine, you now have environment driven configuration for all your NgPacks.

+## Anatomy of an NgPack
+- index.ts
+- package.json
+- *.router.ts
+- *.module.ts
+- *.component.ts
+- *.component.scss
+- config
+  - index.ts
+  - *.ts
+- store
+  - index.ts
+  - actions
+  - effects
+  - reducers

 # Configuring your Application
 ## Trails
 For Trails documentation see the [Trails Website](https://trailsjs.io).
 The only difference is that we are extending trails with Typescript and bundling it with webpack.
 You can configure Trails through `src/apiConfig`.

 ## Angular
 For Angular documentation see the [Angular Website](https://angular.io).
 You can configure your NgEngine Angular app through `src/appConfig`.

 # Running your Application